craigcamb311/Trainings/Langchain/open-ai-chat-with-your-data-course/notes.md

-# Notes from open-ai chat with your data course.
+# Notes from open-ai langchain chat with your data course.
 ## found at https://learn.deeplearning.ai/langchain-chat-with-your-data/